 - A voluntary student selection process that identifies interested ninth graders;

 - A team of teachers and staff who work together to plan and implement the program;

 - An extensive list of active business partners who provide financial, technical, and advisory support;

 - A variety of motivational activities including parental support, a well-developed reward structure, guest speakers, field trips, a mentor program, work experience, and regular monitoring of progress with feedback to students.

-2012 Shirt Ceremony ~ Thank you Tuttle Click Capistrano Ford!
+2013-2014 Auto Academy Shirt Ceremony ~ Thank you Tuttle Click Capistrano Ford!!